 SQLintersection: When is it all happening?

-- Sunday, October 23 – pre-con day.
-There is one workshop running:
+- Sunday, November 17 – pre-con day.
+There are three workshops running:

 - Performance Troubleshooting using Waits and Latches with Paul S. Randal